 Once addiction is addressed, Dr. Rosenquist’s team restarts the patient’s pain management with a proper evaluation to uncover the underlying cause of the pain process.
 That typically leads to multimodality treatment that may include psychological approaches, interventional approaches, physical therapy and more.
 “What we often offer could be called a pain wellness program.”

-Beyond these efforts, the Department of Pain Management is partnering with Cleveland Clinic’s Digestive Disease Institute and Neurological Institute to develop a novel care path and multidisciplinary clinic specifically for chronic abdominal pain.
+Beyond these efforts, the Department of Pain Management is partnering with Cleveland Clinic’s Digestive Disease and Surgery Institute and Neurological Institute to develop a novel care path and multidisciplinary clinic specifically for chronic abdominal pain.
 A major impetus is the prevalence of inappropriate opioid use.
 “I can’t think of anything with less evidence than using opioids for abdominal pain,” says Dr. Rosenquist, “so we’re aiming to tackle that problem head-on.”

 In the end, he sees opioids “not as the root of all evil but something to be used very carefully.
 A decision to use an opioid should be made with good understanding and clear expectations about what it should do.
 If it doesn’t do what’s intended, stop the drug.”